jaho1986/InterviewQuestions/Kubernetes_commands.md

     spec:
       type: LoadBalancer
-If is a MySQL deployment, we need to modify te YAML file adding the following lines bellow "image":
+If is a MySQL deployment, we need to modify the YAML file adding the following lines bellow "image":

     args:
     - "--ignore-db-dir=lost+found" #CHANGE